premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-7. Which feature is used to reuse the contents in one class to other class in object oriented programming langauage?
+7. Which feature is used to reuse the contents in one class to other class in object oriented programming langauage?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)